OpenMDAO/dymos/dymos/docs/feature_reference/transcriptions/gauss-lobatto.rst

 **Step 6:  State Interpolation**

-Using the state and state rates at the discretization nodes, form a Hermite interpolating polynomial, giving the approximate state values and rates ath the collocation nodes.
+Using the state and state rates at the discretization nodes, form a Hermite interpolating polynomial, giving the approximate state values and rates at the collocation nodes.

 .. image:: figures/gauss-lobatto/06_interpolation.png
    :scale: 100 %